1. Why is it necessary to develop these NHS properties for housing?

 The scheme has gone through a robust pre-application process with comments taken on board from Southwark Council and the GLA.

-We’ve written to and offered meetings with a number of key local spokespeople, including the ward councillors for St Giles ward where the site is located and the neighbouring wards.
+We’ve written to and offered meetings with several key local spokespeople, including the ward councillors for St Giles ward where the site is located and the neighbouring wards.

-We have also written to other local stakeholder groups and we are very happy to hold further meetings with any local groups or individuals who would find this useful.
+We have also written to other local stakeholder groups and we welcome the opportunity to hold further meetings with any local groups or individuals who would find this useful.